 Now it’s back to the drawing board to find another solution.
 There goes time, there goes efficiency, and what a frustrating experience for you (and the client and your team).
 If only you’d spent more time with the problem.

-Part of your job is to run the design process—making sure you run a thoughtful and comprehensive discovery phase defining the problem.
+Part of the job of designing is running the design process—making sure you have a comprehensive discovery phase to definne the problem.
 Whenever I’ve been wrong with a design solution, it’s because I haven’t correctly defined or understood all angles of the problem.

 Got ninety-nine problems, but a solution ain’t one